 Of course she would object, but he’d still have to do it.

-He sounded cautious, and shy, not sure how she would respond.
+He sounded cautious, and shy, not sure how she would respond to that statement.

 She nodded, not objecting; seeming to give permission and to agree… to ‘some’ of it.
-At least she didn’t argue or physically resist what he was suggesting.
+At least she didn’t argue, or physically resist what he was suggesting.
 She was too wet and cold for that, and she desperately needed to get warm.

 As she got a little warmer, he thought about what he needed to do, and how he would have to explain it to her.